Loveday (1458)

-King Henry VI, who probably organized the Loveday in an attempt to pacify his nobility, which by 1458, had divided down clear partisan lines into armed camps.
+King Henry VI probably organised the Loveday in an attempt to pacify his nobility, which by 1458 had divided down clear partisan lines into armed camps.

-The Loveday of 1458 (also known as the Annunciation Loveday) was a ritualistic reconciliation between warring factions of the English nobility that took place at St Paul's Cathedral on 25 March 1458.
+A loveday was held at St Paul's Cathedral on 25 March 1458 (Annunciation Day) to ritually reconcile the warring factions of the English nobility.
 Following the outbreak of the Wars of the Roses in 1455, it was the culmination of lengthy negotiations initiated by King Henry VI to resolve the lords' rivalries.
-English politics had become increasingly factional during his reign, and was exacerbated in 1453 when he became catatonic.
-This effectively left the government leaderless, and eventually the King's cousin, and at the time heir to the throne, Richard, Duke of York, was appointed protector during the King's illness.
+English politics had become increasingly factional during his reign, and the situation was exacerbated in 1453 when the King became catatonic.
+This effectively left the government leaderless, and eventually the king's cousin, and at the time heir to the throne, Richard, Duke of York, was appointed protector during the king's illness.
 Alongside York were his allies from the politically and militarily powerful Neville family, led by Richard, Earl of Salisbury, and his eldest son, Richard, Earl of Warwick.
-When the King returned to health a year later, the protectorship ended but partisanship within the government did not.
+When the king returned to health a year later, the protectorship ended but partisanship within the government did not.

-Supporters of King Henry and his wife, Queen Margaret, have been loosely called "Lancastrians", the King being head of the House of Lancaster, while the duke and his party are considered "Yorkists", after his title of Duke of York.
-(Note: The labels "York and Lancaster", are, however, considered by historians to oversimplify the complex networks of loyalties and connections by which the English nobility was interlinked.
+Supporters of King Henry and his wife, Queen Margaret, were loosely called "Lancastrians", the king being head of the House of Lancaster, while the duke and his party were considered "Yorkists", after his title of Duke of York.
+(Note: The labels "York and Lancaster" are, however, considered by historians to oversimplify the complex networks of loyalties and connections by which the English nobility was interlinked.
 Simply, at the beginning of the Wars of the Roses, the House of Lancaster—whose supporters have been labelled "Lancastrian"—was the ruling, governing dynasty founded by King Henry IV.
 His primary title had been Duke of Lancaster, and in 1399 he usurped the throne and deposed his cousin, Richard II.
 The ancestors of the Duke of York accepted the new political paradigm throughout the reign of Henry IV and his son Henry V, as did York himself throughout most of Henry VI's reign.
-However, Henry was both inept as a ruler and manipulable by powerful noble advisors, and they gradually alienated the Duke from central government.
-Those who gathered around him in opposition to these favourites—and later the King and Queen themselves—were known as "Yorkists".)
-By the 1450s, York felt increasingly excluded from government, and, in May 1455—possibly fearing an ambush by his enemies—led an army against the King at the First Battle of St Albans.
+However, Henry VI was both inept as a ruler and manipulable by powerful noble advisors, and they gradually alienated the Duke from central government.
+Those who gathered around him in opposition to these favourites—and later the king and queen themselves—were known as "Yorkists".)
+By the 1450s, York felt increasingly excluded from government, and in May 1455—possibly fearing an ambush by his enemies—led an army against the King at the First Battle of St Albans.
 There, in what has been called more of a series of assassinations than a battle, the personal enemies of York and the Nevilles—the Duke of Somerset, the Earl of Northumberland, and Lord Clifford—perished.